Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 ### Missing Warnings in Dashboard
 - Run with `--verbose` flag for more detailed output
 - Check the workspace for quality issues that may not be detected

+### Platform-Specific Issues
+- **Windows**: If you encounter issues with deletion commands, ensure PowerShell is used instead of Command Prompt
+- **Unix/Mac**: Ensure proper permissions for script execution with `chmod +x scripts/*.js`
+- **Cross-Platform**: The workflow automatically detects your OS and uses appropriate commands for cleaning build artifacts

 ## Extending the Workflow